 Course Material “Perceptualization”

 The term “perceptualization“ was coined specifically for this course.
 It describes the translation of signals and information to modalities that appeal to any of the human senses.
 As such, it generalizes the terms “visualization“ and “sonification“ to include all other senses.
 We study such perceptualizations, with particular focus on how properties of a perception systems can be used to optimally convey information.
+Aspects to consider are perceptual resolutions, dealing with time, psychology of perception, cross-modal effects, simultaneous conveying of different features, etcetera.
 Theory, practice, history and examples of information perceptualization are studied and discussed.
 Lectures are combined with reading homework, student presentations and a student project.
 Full attendance is compulsory.

 Students from outside the Media Technology MSc program who wish to participate should contact the program coordinator.

 |Lecturers||Maarten Lamers and Edwin van der Heide

 |Level/credits||level 400 (specialized course), 3 EC|